dannyhlee/training-code/week1/review-answers.md

 - What is an enumeration?

-An enumeration is a limited set of values for a particular case.
-We can use enumerations to limit the choices that can be sent to a function to prevent input values that are outside of what values are expected.
+An enumeration defines a finite set of constant values.
+Scala's Enumeration class is extended to create enumerations, whose values are defined as vals, and wgucg are iterable and immutable.

 - What is a REPL?

-REPL stands for Read-Evaluate-Print-Loop and is a command line tool that can be used to try out Scala code.
+REPL (Read-Evaluate-Print-Loop) is a CLI used to execute Scala code.
 To enter the Scala REPL, use the command `scala` or open a Scala worksheet in Intellij.
-You will be able to write Scala expressions and see the output.
-The REPL will automatically assign variables for the output of expressions.
+You will be able to write a Scala expression and the REPL will evaluate its value.
+The REPL automatically assign variables for the output of expressions.
 Use :help for list of commands, :quit to exit.

 - How does the Scala REPL store the results of evaluated expressions?

-The REPL will store the results (return values) of evaluated expressions in a variable that is available for reuse.
+If the user doesn't define a variable name, the REPL will automatically store them in the form "res0, res1, res2...res-n)

 ---
 # Day 3